ClementGillard/unicorn/README.md

     Display(text, color, delay)

-Executes all the above, with the default values if omitted, without having to instanciate a ScrollDispl.
+Executes all the above, with the default values if omitted, without having to instanciate a ScrollDisp.

 **Supported characters**